-With warnings of increased mental problems in the wake of COVID-19, experts suggest that using time constructively and/or creatively is key to navigating through feelings of anxiety and depression.
-“Expressive art is a tool to explore, develop and practice creativity as a means to wellness,” and photography is one easily accessible and ideal art form…
+With warnings of increased mental problems in the wake of COVID-19, experts suggest that using time constructively and/or creatively is key to navigating through feelings of anxiety and depression… “expressive art is a tool to explore, develop and practice creativity as a means to wellness,” and photography is an easily accessible art form…

 And when combined with walking it can be a portal to escape life’s hassles.
 For my part, I’ve walked through rural and urban environments with a camera for the past 45 years, and over that time have come to realise it’s a kind of relaxed state of observation during which the mind tunes in to the surroundings.
 A combination of focusing and meditating.

 Jay Maisel, mentioned in my tutorial, Learning to See Part 1, arrived at a similar conclusion.
 “I’m open to whatever’s out there because I have no agenda.
 The joy of going out and not knowing what you’re gonna shoot is a wonderful adventure,” and went on to produce colourful, graphic and beautiful photographs just by watching and walking.
 It’s an approach in which there’s no pre-imagined outcome, whatever’s encountered en route, if anything, is the end game.

 Photo-walks lend themselves to street photography, landscape photography, documentary photography, or a combination of all three genres.
 Some photographers concentrate on capturing the moment, a pure record of the subject, others prefer to operate more creatively.